 One of the founders of Calendar, Dan is responsible for sourcing, roasting and quality control of all our coffees.
-With a degree in Biology and a background in bartending, Dan's career in coffee was a happy accident.
-He tasted his first speciality coffee at a wine and spirits tradeshow in London, and has been hooked ever since!
+With a degree in Biology and a background in hospitality, Dan's career in coffee was a happy accident.
+He tasted his first speciality coffee at a wine and spirits trade show in London, and has been hooked ever since!

-In 2014 he landed his dream job as a roastery assistant at Workshop Coffee in London.
+In 2014 he landed his dream job as a Roastery Assistant at Workshop Coffee in London.
 With no experience, he plunged head first into the world of coffee and was in his element working for a company with such high standards.
-After 6 incredible years, he eventually became Head Roaster, and an idea for a seasonal roastery was beginning to form.
+After 6 incredible years, he left Workshop as Head Roaster, excited to pour his experience and passion into his own project - Calendar Coffee.

 Coffees from the Hunkute washing station in Ethiopia is what changed it all for me.
 I love anything thats sweet, fruity and balanced, nothing too funky and always fresh.

 Kirsty first discovered specialty coffee back in 2007 whilst working for a non-profit in San Francisco.
 The experience of tasting San Francisco’s roasters sparked a passion that would eventually lead her to work in the coffee industry, some 14 years later.